Sjofartsdirektoratet/docs/content/get-started/developmentportal.md

 ![](../images/postadditionalcompetence.png)

 If you receive a 201 Created status code back from the API the request is successfull and a row in the database is created.

+Otherwise Inspect the return message for details on what went wrong.
+Usually its validation errors or some field that is missing

+### SqlServer sleeping
+Sqlserver in Azure tend to sleep when not in use. this results in an SQLClient related error message first time you call the api.
+This will only happen in the Test envirnment as we are running on a lower pricing Tier than Production.